fb pixel

 #1.
 General Preventative Oral Care

-Flossing plays a huge role in preventative dental care, which can help you avoid painful and costly dental conditions down the track.
-Our mouths are a germ and bacteria hotspot.
+Flossing plays a huge role in preventative dental care, which can help you avoid painful and costly dental conditions down the road.
+Our mouths are a hotspot for germs and bacteria.

 Flossing is the ideal tool for accessing all areas, helping you remove debris that would otherwise build up and turn into plaque.